TejaswiVelugoti16/building_connected/README.md

 # 🏗 BuildingConnected Login Automation

-This project automates login to BuildingConnected and extracts specified project/account data using Selenium.
+This project automates login to BuildingConnected and extracts specified project/account data using Requests.

 ## 🔧 Setup